Cray-HPE/docs-csm/install/prepare_compute_nodes.md

 1. After accepting the BMC restart, connection to the BMC will be lost until the switch port reconfiguration is performed.

-#### 3. Configure Switch Port
+### 3. Configure switch port

-1. Configure the switch port for the iLO to use HMN VLAN.
+Configure the switch port for the iLO to use HMN VLAN.

 1. Find the port and the switch the iLO is plugged into using the SHCD.